oktadev/okta-blog/_source/_posts/2022-08-19-build-crud-spring-and-vue.md

 Open a browser and navigate to `http://localhost:8080`.
 You'll see the "please log in" page.

-{% img blog/spring-boot-crud-update/please-log-in.png alt:"Please log in" width:"1000" %}{: .center-image }
+{% img blog/spring-boot-vue3/please-log-in.png alt:"Please log in" width:"1000" %}{: .center-image }

 Log into the app using Okta's sign-in interface.

-{% img blog/spring-boot-crud-update/okta-login.png alt:"Okta SSO login" width:"600" %}{: .center-image }
+{% img blog/spring-boot-vue3/okta-login.png alt:"Okta SSO login" width:"600" %}{: .center-image }

 That will redirect you to the Todo app's main screen.

-{% img blog/spring-boot-crud-update/app-main-screen.png alt:"Todo app main screen" width:"1000" %}{: .center-image }
+{% img blog/spring-boot-vue3/app-main-screen.png alt:"Todo app main screen" width:"1000" %}{: .center-image }

 You should be able to delete items, add new items, rename, and filter items.
 All data is stored on the Spring Boot resource server and is presented by the Vue + Quasar frontend.

-## Do More with Okta, Vue, and Spring Boot
+## Do more with Spring Boot, Vue, and Okta

-In this tutorial, you built a Spring Boot resource server backend and a Vue front-end.
+In this tutorial, you built a Spring Boot resource server backend and a Vue frontend.
 The Vue client used the latest Vue 3 version with the Quasar framework.
 The app included full CRUD (create, read, update, and delete) capabilities.
 It was all secured using Okta.

 You can find the source code for this example on GitHub, in the [@oktadev/okta-spring-boot-vue-crud-example](https://github.com/oktadev/okta-spring-boot-vue-crud-example) repository.